pierre-rouleau/about-erlang/README.rst

     /Users/roup/docs/Erlang/otp-23.0/man/man/man3/lists.3
     >

-.. caution: The asdf environment are based on the value stored in the file
-            system.
-Therefore, for a given *plugin*, and there for Erlang, what I have is a mechanism to set a version of Erlang for a shell, but it is not possible to run multiple versions of Erlang on the same system at the same time using the same file system.
+**A word of caution**

+The asdf software stores the version of the tools used inside a file called ``.tool-version`` inside the current directory where the asdf commands were executed.
+This can be quite useful: if you use several versions of several tools you can create a directory that will be the current directory where you will use all of these tool at the version specified inside the file ``.tool-version``.
+Once set up, open a shell, execute ``use-asdf`` and then the version of the tool will be identified by the ``.tool-version`` file stored in the current directory.
+So **asdf is sensitive to the current directory where the erl command is issued**.

+Unlike the other tools (Erlang Solutions' Erlang Installer, Kerl-built versions), you cannot use the same directory in 2 different shells and launch 2 different versions of Erlang, on in each shell.

+It's possible to run multiple versions of Erlang at the same time, but they must each be instantiated from a shell that has a different current directory.

-This means that if you open 2 shells and execute ``use-erlang-23-a`` in the first shell and then inside another shell execute ``use-erlang22-a`` in that other shells, both shells will now use the Erlang set up by ``use-erlang-22-a`` because they both use the same shim file which now points to the Erlang version 22.x.y.z.
+With asdf  if you open 2 shells and execute ``use-erlang-23-a`` in the first shell and then inside another shell execute ``use-erlang22-a`` in that other shells, **from the same directory** both shells will now use the Erlang set up by ``use-erlang-22-a`` because they both use the same shim file identified by the same ``.tool-version`` file.

 asdf Directory Layout